lyubeka99/hAPI/README.md

 The HTTP Basic Auth check scans API endpoints for the use of Basic Authentication, which transmits credentials in a Base64-encoded format without encryption.
 This authentication method is outdated and exposes users to credential interception and replay attacks.

-The module sends requests to detect `Authorization: Basic` headers in responses.
-If found, the endpoint will be flagged, and recommendations for secure alternatives will be provided.
+If HTTP basic authentication is found, the endpoint will be flagged, and recommendations for secure alternatives will be provided.

 ```
 $ python3 hAPI/cli.py basic_auth -h